Jenny-Nelson-Group/Charge-transport-in-OSCs/Box Sync/PhD/QuantumChemistry/Js/README.md

 # Calculate J

 Calculating transfer integrals with Gaussian and the projective method.
+For a python script of this process see folder ProjectiveMethod, and for the Counterpoise method, see folder CounterpoiseMethod.

 Adapted from code by J.Kirkpatrick to deal with GAMESS-UK output; joejk2 12/09/07, with edits from Jarvist Frost and Beth Rice